Migliorin/Image-Denoising/README.md

 # 4. Annotations

 1. dataframe_v1.csv - Only salt and pepper noise with 8604 images.
-Train split is 70/15/15
+Train split is 70/15/15.
+2. dataframe_v2.csv - Salt and pepper, Gaussian, Uniform, Exponential and Poisson with 21510 images.
+Train split is 70/15/15.
+3. dataframe_v3.csv - Salt and pepper, Gaussian, Uniform, Exponential, Poisson and Blur with 25812 image.
+Train split is 70/15/15.

 # 5. Train results